Aldlevine/blush/ROADMAP.md

 - [ ] Syntax highlighting
 - [ ] Move all parse errors to the parse module.
 (Add recoverable flag to handle unexpected end of input errors)
+- [ ] Need a better syntax / approach for running js.
+The current approach is rather ugly and not idiomatic (though it is effective).
+Should it use the code's stdout as the value as opposed to the 'return' value?

 ### Questionable enhancements